-• Who can write your prescription.
-A licensed physician or dentist, and in states allowing it, licensed/ certified providers with prescriptive authority prescribing within their scope of practice must prescribe your medication.

-- Where you can obtain them.
+- Who can write your prescription.
+A licensed physician or dentist, and in states allowing it, licensed/certified providers with prescriptive authority prescribing within their scope of practice must prescribe your medication. - Where you can obtain them.
 You must fill the prescription at a plan pharmacy, or by mail if a maintenance medication.
-It may be required to obtain Specialty Drugs from a Specialty Pharmacy. - We use a formulary.
-A formulary is the approved list of drugs that are covered.
+It may be required to obtain Specialty Drugs from a Specialty Pharmacy. - We use a preferred list.
+A preferred is the approved list of drugs that are covered.
 It identifies whether a generic version of a brand name drug exists, and if prior authorization is required.
-Drugs that are not excluded or limited from coverage are also covered and are considered non-formulary drugs.
-Non-formulary drugs require a higher copayment.
+Drugs that are not excluded or limited from coverage are also covered and are considered non-preferred drugs.
+Non-preferred drugs require a higher copayment.

-You can get a copy of the formulary by calling us at 800-522-0088 or visit our web site at www.healthnet.com/fehb.
+You can get a copy of the preferred by calling us at 800-522-0088 or visit our web site at www.healthnet.com/fehb.

-If your physician believes a name brand product is necessary or there is no generic available, your physician may prescribe a name drug from a formulary list.
+If your physician believes a name brand product is necessary or there is no generic available, your physician may prescribe a name drug from a preferred list.
 This list of name brand drugs is a preferred list of drugs that we selected to meet patient needs at a lower cost.